3MT: Three Minute Thesis

 Successful competitors will spend adequate time on each element of the presentation without rushing while emphasizing the significance and application of his/her research and leaving the audience wanting to learn more.

-For feedback on your 3MT slide or the speech you are planning to incorporate into your 3MT presentation, please make an appointment with a writing consultant at the Center for Communication Excellence.
+For feedback on your 3MT slide or the speech you are planning to incorporate into your 3MT presentation, please make an appointment with a Communication Consultant at the Center for Communication Excellence.

 Questions?